maxnd/mxMarkEdit/README.md

 * Meta + Ctrl + Arrow down: select the next heading.
 * Meta + Shift + J: set the current position of the cursor in the bookmark.
 * Meta + J: move the cursor to the position already set in the bookmark.
+* Meta + E: prints the following paragraph with a green background, skipping the empty lines and the headings; this is useful to use mxMarkEdit for presentations.
 * Meta + U: make uppercase the current word.
 * Meta + Opt + Shift + U: make lowercase the current word.
 * Meta + Opt + U: capitalise the current word.